Skip to main content

 Custom Example

-If the Task Service uses the previously generated token to create a calendar event, the Calendar Service will have to check the following:
+If the Task Service uses the previously generated token to create a calendar event, the Calendar Service needs to check the following:

 • The scp claim contains event.create

-If you are using your Authorization Service also as a Resource Server you will have to account for this in the way you verify the sessions.
+If you are using your Authorization Service also as a Resource Server, account for this in the way you verify the sessions.

-This is needed because we are using two types of tokens:
+This is necessary because two types of tokens are in use:

 • SuperTokens Session Access Token: Used during the login/logout flows.